Simhyeon/r4d/docs/meta.md

 * [ ] Better debugger (2.0)
 - Current implementation is dependent on processor.
 - However I want to make debugger also gets information from processor
-* [ ] Export to python binding (2.0)
-- This also needs some extra workload to enable pyo3 and some nomangle-like configurations
-* [ ] Export to lua binding (2.0)
-* [ ] Export to c binding (2.0)
-- This includes changes in Cargo.toml file such as cdylib which was actually not included by default, like what?
 * [ ] Improve projects performance
 - Utilize regex engine for fast parsing especially, define parsing.
 Possibly whole parsing process, meh I don't think I can...
 Focus on define parsing.